Trump’s Wiretapping Tweets Have Legal Experts Talking Articles Of Impeachment

 — Laurence Tribe (@tribelaw) March 7, 2017

-Noah Feldman also argues for Bloomberg, tweets generally do fall under the purview of free speech.
-But, the First Amendment only protects the truth.
-Bloomberg reports,
+Noah Feldman also argues for Bloomberg that tweets generally do fall under the purview of free speech.
+However, the First Amendment only protects the truth.

-“If the accusation were true, and President Obama ordered a warrant-less wiretap of Donald Trump during the campaign, the scandal would be of Watergate-level proportions.”
+Bloomberg reports, “If the accusation were true, and President Obama ordered a warrant-less wiretap of Donald Trump during the campaign, the scandal would be of Watergate-level proportions.”

-Feldman writes, but so is accusing the former president of a felony which he did not commit.
+As Feldman writes, so is accusing the former president of a felony he did not commit.
 And according to the law, who makes the accusation is an important variable.

-If an every day American accused President Obama of felony wiretapping, it’s different, and far less serious, than if the government does.
+If an everyday American accused President Obama of felony wiretapping, it’s different and far less serious than if the government does.
 Government allegations are legally required to be followed by “proof and prosecution” and not by innuendo.

-This goes far beyond a libel and defamation suit, and far beyond First Amendment protections because the First Amendment does not provide freedoms for defamatory statements.
-Further, Bloomberg reports that “an allegation of potentially criminal misconduct made without evidence is itself a form of serious misconduct by the government official who makes it.”
+This goes far beyond a libel and defamation suit and far beyond First Amendment protections; the First Amendment does not provide freedoms for defamatory statements.
+Bloomberg reports that “an allegation of potentially criminal misconduct made without evidence is itself a form of serious misconduct by the government official who makes it.”

 In this case, it would be misconduct enacted by the highest office in the land.
 There are only a few options in America to handle such misconduct.
-One is a tort for malicious prosecution, reports Bloomberg, the other is impeachment.
+One is a tort for malicious prosecution, reports Bloomberg, and the other is impeachment.

 So too would impeachment be appropriate if indeed President Obama did put a wiretap on Donald Trump without consent or federal FISA warrant, and that came out while he was in office.
 A warrant can only be obtained after a strong case of probable cause has been made to the secret FISA courts.

 President Obama denies the illegal wiretapping of Donald Trump.
-But we do not know if he had a legal order to wiretap Donald Trump, or the Trump Tower.
+However, it’s unknown if he had a legal order to wiretap Donald Trump or the Trump Tower.

-High crimes are defined by the Constitution as crimes committed by government.
-If the Trump campaign was wiretapped, this is very similar to the Nixon Watergate tapes, that were created illegally to win the 1972 election.
+High crimes are defined by the Constitution as crimes committed by the government.
+If the Trump campaign was wiretapped, this is very similar to the Nixon Watergate tapes, which were created illegally to win the 1972 election.

 Thus, Bloomberg argues that if it is an impeachable offense to order the wiretaps, it is equally impeachable to falsely accuse a president of doing so.
-Otherwise, the sitting president is given the green light to falsely accuse any of his opponents of criminal acts, without any evidence at all.
-That’s just not how a democracy works.
+Otherwise, the sitting president is given the green light to falsely accuse any of his opponents of criminal acts without any evidence at all.

 Richard Painter, former ethics counsel for the Bush White House, says the entire situation of Trump’s wiretapping tweets this weekend offer Congress a wonderful opportunity to unite both Democrats and Republicans alike in appointing a special prosecutor for the current Trump Russia scandal that has clouded the Trump white House since he took office.